iStanHua/node-gif/README.md

 # node-gif
-> extracting gif frames and composite gif
+> extracting the frame image of gif and composite gif